1. **My Way: The Way of the White Clouds**

 • Diverging Attitudes on Sexuality: Osho’s openness about sex as a path to spiritual awakening and his rejection of conventional taboos initially attracted followers.
 However, as times have changed, some younger or new followers may be uncomfortable with certain aspects, leading to internal divides on whether and how to approach this subject.
 Moreover, the sexual freedom promoted by Osho’s teachings has led to issues within some communities regarding boundaries and consent, sometimes resulting in criticism and public scrutiny.

 I'll end this post here, as it has become quite large, and is starting to cover the whole history, teaching, social aspect, etc. outside of meditation, contemplation and awakening.
-Take what you need from this, and if you do go down the Osho / Baghwan Shree Rajneesh rabit hole, then enjoy the scenery but tread softly and slowly.
+Take what you need from this, and if you do go down the Osho / Baghwan Shree Rajneesh rabit hole, then enjoy the scenery but tread softly and slowly, and make it a one-to-one direct relationship with the teachings.

 Tuesday, October 29, 2024